 Chinnar Wildlife Sanctuary

-Situated on the Kerala-Tamil Nadu border, it is bordered with Eravikulam National Park in the south, Indira Gandhi Wildlife Sanctuary in the north, and Kodaikanal Wildlife Sanctuary in the east.
+Situated on the Kerala-Tamil Nadu border, it is bordered by Eravikulam National Park in the south, Indira Gandhi Wildlife Sanctuary in the north, and Kodaikanal Wildlife Sanctuary in the east.
 It forms an integral part of the 1,187 sq. km block of protected forests straddling the Kerala-Tamil Nadu border in the Anaimalai Hills.
 There are some significant peaks located in the sanctuary, namely Kumarikkal Mala peak, Nanadala Malai, Kottakombu Malai, Vellaikal Malai, and Viriyoottu Malai.
 The sanctuary receives its water from Chinnar and Pambar rivers.
 There are 11 tribal settlements, delimited by temporary stone walls inside the sanctuary.
 It is also home to the Thoovanam Waterfall, which lies on the Pambar River.

 Owing to its salubrious eco-system, the sanctuary is revered as one of the most wonderful eco-tourism destinations in Kerala.
 There are multiple entry points to the safari - at Kerala border checkpost, at Chinnar check post, and Alampetty check post.
 Visitors can enjoy Elephant Safari and Hunter Jeep Safaris every day between 6 AM to 6 PM.
 Adding more to the charm and appeal of this wildlife reserve, there is a beautiful sandalwood forest located adjacent to the sanctuary.
 Also, the mixed deciduous forests of the sanctuary entice adventure junkies to indulge in amazing trekking options around the foothills of the mighty Western Ghats.

 Chinnar Wildlife Sanctuary is also famous for its eco-tourism activities, which are jointly organized by the Forest Department and the Eco-development Committees of the local tribal communities.
 These activities include river trekking, trekking to the cultural site, nature trail to the watchtower, bird watching, a trek to the Thoovanam falls, interpretation activities and medicinal garden, tree house at Chinnar, trekking, and camping at Vasyappara.
 These are the guided tours (a forest guide must be accompanied) duration of the trek is usually around 3 hours.
 The treks are arranged between 6 to 11 AM and 3 to 6 PM.
-Except for Thoovanam Falls trek, other treks start from Kerala - Tamil Nadu border check post.
+Except for the Thoovanam Falls trek, other treks start from Kerala - Tamil Nadu border check post.

 The sanctuary enjoys inland climatic conditions - mainly hot and dry.
-The region experiences hot and harsh climate during summer and a substantial rainfall during the monsoon.
+The region experiences hot and harsh climate during summer and substantial rainfall during the monsoon.
 Hence, winter months from November to February are the ideal months to visit the sanctuary when the temperatures are mild and pleasantly cold.

 Safari Timings: 6 AM - 6 PM